alextremblay/pyvm/README.md

 and add versioned executables (ie `python3.12` for python 3.12) into a directory on the PATH.

 Environment Variables:
-    PYVM_PBS_RELEASE: The release of python-build-standalone to target.
-Defaults to 'latest', can be set to a release name (eg '20240224')
     PYVM_HOME: The directory to install python versions into.
 Defaults to $HOME/.pyvm
     PYVM_BIN: The directory to install versioned executables into.
 Defaults to $HOME/.local/bin
+    PYVM_PBS_RELEASE: The release of python-build-standalone to target.
+Defaults to 'latest', can be set to a release name (eg '20240224')
+    PYVM_PIPX_RELEASE: The release of pipx to target.
+Defaults to 'latest', can be set to a release name (eg '1.5.0')
+    PYVM_PIPX_DEFAULT_PYTHON_VERSION: The default python version to use when installing pipx onto your PATH.
+Defaults to '3.12'

 positional arguments:
-  {list,install,uninstall,update,run}
+  {list,install,uninstall,update,run,pipx}
     list                List installed python versions
     install             Install a python version
     uninstall           Uninstall a python version
     update              Update all installed python versions
     run                 Run a python version
+    pipx                Run pipx

 options:
   -h, --help            show this help message and exit